TI-990: Features

+Orthogonal instruction set

+The TI-990 series has a fairly orthogonal instruction set.
+The instruction formats allows for one-, two- and three-word instructions.
+The model 990/12 CPU allows for a four- word instruction with extended mode operations.

 Workspaces

-On the TI-990, registers are stored in memory and are referred to through a hardware register called the Workspace Pointer.
+In the TI-990 series, the general-purpose registers are stored in memory and are referred to through a hardware register called the Workspace Pointer.
 The concept behind the workspace is that main memory was based on the new semiconductor RAM chips that TI had developed and ran at the same speed as the CPU.
 This meant that it didn't matter if the "registers" were real registers in the CPU or stored in memory.
 When the Workspace Pointer is loaded with a memory address, that address is the origin of the registers.

 There are only three hardware registers in the 990: the Workspace Pointer (WP), the Program Counter (PC) and the Status register (ST).
 A context switch entailed the saving and restoring of only the hardware registers.

-Extended operation

-The TI-990 had a facility to allow extended operations through the use of plug in hardware.
-If the hardware is not present the CPU traps to allow software to perform the function.
-The operation code (XOP) allowed for 15 attached devices on a system.
-Although, device 15 was reserved in TI's operating systems for the Supervisor Call (SVC), through which user programs requested I/O and other operating systems services.

-On the 990/12, the XOP instruction could run microcode from the machine's Writable Control Store.

-Orthogonal instruction set

-The TI-990 used a fairly orthogonal instruction set.
-The instruction formats allowed for one, two and three word instructions.
-The model 990/12 CPU allowed for a four word instruction with the extended mode operations.

 Architectural details

-General register addressing modes

-(R is a general register, 0 to 15.)